ryuzee/SlideHub/README.md

 ```

 * Create SQS queue (cf. open-slideshare-convert) and note the url.
-* Installing required packages
 * Clone application on your server and copy files to /tmp/

 ```
 git clone https://github.com/ryuzee/open-slideshare-v2